Matt Sanders is a Professor of Clinical Psychology and Director of the Parenting and Family Support Centre, University of Queensland, Australia.

 Over four decades, Professor Sanders has built an international reputation for conducting outstanding research that has been translated into simple and practical programs which address childhood behavior problems and promote stronger families.

 Professor Sanders’ Triple P parenting system is estimated to have helped four million children and their families around the world.
-It is used in 25 countries and has been translated from English into 19 other languages.
-More than 70,000 providers have been trained in its delivery.
+It is used in more than 25 countries and has been translated from English into 21 other languages.
+More than 75,000 providers have been trained in its delivery.

 Professor Sanders has consulted and advised governments at senior policy levels in Australia, Canada, the U.K., Ireland, Switzerland, New Zealand, Hong Kong, Singapore, Japan, Iran, Germany, Belgium and the Netherlands.